UG4/plugin_UGTest/unit_testing/README.md

 BOOST_AUTO_TEST_SUITE_END()
 ```
-You can rename the example_tests folder of this plugin to tests to see how this plugin works and what it should look like.

 ## Running Tests
-to run the tests you wrote, run cmake for ug with the desired plugins and PluginTests enabled.
-After making, you will find the executable ug_tests in the bin/plugins folder.
+to run the tests you wrote, run cmake for ug with the desired plugins and UGTest enabled.
+After making, you will find the executable ugtest_unit in the bin folder.
 This executable can take the arguments listed [here](https://www.boost.org/doc/libs/1_58_0/libs/test/doc/html/utf/user-guide/runtime-config/reference.html).
 When running in parallel only one process should log by default.
 To write logs or reports to fies use the log_sink/report_sink options combined with their respectie _level and _format arguments.

 ## Jenkins
 The current Jenkins Configuration to run tests is stored in config.xml.
-This config by default lies in /var/lib/jenkins/jobs/job-name/config.xml.
+This config by default lies in /var/lib/jenkins/jobs/job-name/config.xml. **Work in progress**

 ## This plugin
 This plugin provides two important parts needed for testing:
 1. the cmake file collecting all the tests and merging them into one executable
 2. the unit tests for ugcore
 This means that you can build your own executable for only your test without needing this plugin.
-To do so, define BOOST_TEST_MODULE and add all your tests into one executable in your cmake file.
+To do so, define BOOST_TEST_MODULE, add all your tests into one executable in your cmake file and disable this plugin.